scott-anderson-wc/cs210pub/assignments/a05/tile_game.md

 * Make sure everything works and looks nice
 * Make sure both the HTML and the CSS are valid
 * Fill out this [form](https://docs.google.com/a/wellesley.edu/forms/d/e/1FAIpQLSe970yhc5Pws7GP_1xe_P-0cwliVZd4f_mWhxC5xRhji7bo9Q/viewform?usp=sf_link)
 That form will help me improve the course for next time.
-The form is anonymous; it will not collect your username.
+The form is optional and anonymous; it will not collect your username.

 ## How to turn this in